 - Their relationship has a lot of ups and downs – especially downs – as Kyrian is not sure he will fall in love again.
 When he does he tries the ‘martyr’ face and pushes Amanda away.
 But, Amanda doesn’t give up, she fights for her man until she is able to win.

 - This story introduces other Dark-Hunters such as Talon and Archeron; plus the mention of many others.
 Talon is very closed to Kyrian and lives surrounded by crocodiles who take care of him – yeah, you read that right.
 He is smart and funny, plus has a dark past that we will soon get to know.

-- We have Amanda’s crazy family who take a very important role within this story – from her sisters and her parents, to her sister’s beloved dog.
+- We have Amanda’s crazy family who takes a very important role within this story – from her sisters and her parents to her sister’s beloved dog.